How did a pioneering mobile money provider become a change agent for the world’s smallholder farmers?

 But Safaricom and Vodafone have recognized that both the M-PESA platform and communications services could be more transformative in agriculture, particularly for smallholder farmers.
 Agriculture is the backbone of the Kenyan economy, with the agricultural sector employing over 75% of the workforce and accounting for 30% of GDP.
 There are over 7 million smallholder farmers in Kenya, who account for over 85% of agricultural output and 70% of marketed produce.
 Yet the majority of smallholders live in poverty.
 And while more than 50% of smallholder farmers use M-PESA, usage rates are lower than for the average population, mainly involving savings and bill payments (AFA 2017 Kenya Smallholder Benchmark Study).

-Mercy Corps’ AgriFin Accelerate program supported the DigiFarm journey, as an innovation partner farmer-centric product development, business modeling, partnership support and impact measurement.
-The full case study of this journey can be found here.
+Mercy Corps’ AgriFin Accelerate program supported the DigiFarm journey, as an innovation partner in farmer-centric product development, business modeling, partnership support, and impact measurement.

 Gaining Smallholder Insights

-Farmer insights showed that low quality inputs, unstable markets and lack information on good farm practice are critical farmer risks.
+Farmer insights showed that low-quality inputs, unstable markets, and lack of information on good farm practices are critical farmer risks.
 Until these constraints are addressed, farmer growth and demand for financial services, including savings and credit, will be low.
 DigiFarm was therefore designed to serve as a convenient, one-stop mobile platform offering farmers access to all the services they need to increase their productivity and income.
 The platform “bundles” services to allow farmers to choose what services are needed and when.
 Mercy Corps’ AFA program has worked over the past three years with Safaricom to continuously innovate to build in new products and services to that bundle as the platform expands.